New Client Info

 - CLICK HERE to see our Pricing and Payments page for more detailed information.

-- Payment is due after each lesson, although some people prefer to pay ahead for lessons on a monthly basis.
+- Payment is due at the time of booking each lesson, although some people prefer to pay ahead for lessons on a monthly basis.

 - We accept cash, checks, and Venmo as payment.
 We can also accept electronic payments from your debit or credit card for lessons, camps, and other fees, but there is a 4% service charge when using a card.

 - Please note, that after your third introductory lesson, a Houston Polo Club membership is required to continue taking lessons with us.
 This ensures grounds are well kept and facilities will continue to function.
 Membership includes club benefits (tickets to polo games and invitations to HPC social events).
 Please note that your membership does not cover the cost of your lessons.

 We will not ride under the following conditions: